QuadSpinner/Gaea-Docs/source/Guide/4-Build/6-FileFormats.md

 The Portable Float Map is [based on the NetPBM format](http://netpbm.sourceforge.net/doc/pfm.html).
 The file contains 3 lines of ASCII text with Unix style carriage return (`\n`), followed by the binary sequence of floats similar to the .r32 format.

-Unlike the RAW formats above, PFM can store color data safely as the header can tell the reader if the data is single channel grayscale or RGB.
+Unlike the RAW formats above, PFM can store color data safely.
+The header tells the reader if the data is single channel grayscale or RGB.

-Gaea can also read PFM ASCII format data, but is highly unrecommended as it is extremely inefficent.
-It is provided for compatibility only.
+Gaea can also read PFM ASCII format data, but is strongly not recommended because it is extremely inefficent.
+It's provided for compatibility only.